rafimm/plugin_giftcertificate/README.md

 Content:

-Import the content asset kept inside site-import folder in your site manullay
+Import the content asset kept inside site-import folder in your site manually